-4. ENVIRONMENTAL MANAGEMENT PLAN
+IV.
+ENVIRONMENTAL MANAGEMENT PLAN

-11. Environmental Management Plan is an instrument for implementing the mitigation plan for the proposed subproject.
+13. Environmental Management Plan (EMP) is an instrument for implementing the mitigation plan for the proposed subproject.
 The plan provides guidance regarding environmental and social issues/parameters, location, frequency, and means of management and mitigation.
-An Environmental Management Plan (EMP) specifies the means through which adverse environmental and social impact of the project associated with pre-construction, construction, and operational activities of the subproject are either avoided or mitigated.
-This EMP will be implemented for impact management during project construction and operation.
+The EMP specifies the means through which adverse environmental and social impact of the project associated with pre-construction, construction, and operational activities of the subproject are either avoided or mitigated.

-12. The basic objective of the EMP is to manage the adverse impacts of proposed project interventions in a way that minimizes the adverse impact on the environment and people at the subproject sites.
+14. The basic objective of the EMP is to manage the adverse impacts of proposed project interventions in a way that minimizes the adverse impact on the environment and people at the subproject sites.
 The specific objectives of the EMP are to -

-- Identification of the environmental impacts and recommended mitigation and enhancement measures; - Define the responsibilities of the subproject proponents in accordance with the three project phases (design, construction and operation); - Facilitate the implementation of the mitigation measures by providing the technical details of each project impact; - Define a monitoring mechanism and identify monitoring parameters to ensure that all proposed mitigation measures are completely and effectively implemented; - Providing a cost estimate for EMP implementation.
+- Identification of the environmental impacts and recommended mitigation and enhancement measures; - Define the responsibilities of the subproject proponents in accordance with the project phases (pre-construction, construction and operation); - Facilitate the implementation of the mitigation measures by providing the technical details of each project impact; - Define a monitoring mechanism and identify monitoring parameters to ensure that all proposed mitigation measures are completely and effectively implemented; - Providing a cost estimate for EMP implementation.

-13. The Contractor will be required to prepare a site specific EMP based on this EMP and submit to PIU for Approval; carry out all of the monitoring and mitigation measures set forth in the approved SEMP.
+15. For civil works, the Contractor will be required to prepare a Site Specific EMP based on this EMP and submit to PIU for approval; carry out all of the monitoring and mitigation measures set forth in the approved SEMP.
 The SEMP will be implemented for impact management during subproject construction and operation.